-- Teacher observation - Performance in the National Curriculum judged against appropriate rates of progress. - Performance against objectives set out in the Literacy and Numeracy Frameworks.
+- Teacher observation

+- Performance within the progression steps

+- Performance against objectives set out in the Literacy and Numeracy Frameworks.

-Standardised reading comprehension and spelling tests are carried out annually for all pupils in KS3 and KS4.
-Standardised Numeracy tests are also now administered in KS£ and Year 10.
+Standardised reading comprehension and spelling tests are carried out annually for all pupils in KS3.
+Standardised Numeracy tests are also administered in KS3.
 These scores are made available to all staff via the SIMS system or school intranet.